maltesl/ku-frontpage/README.md

 Three colors are also defined as well as a setting for current color.
 These are `KU`, `KUsund`, and `KUscience`.
 Using `\KUCOLOR` will give you the KU color.

+## Known issues

+`ku-frontpage` patches commands such as `\author` to extract the information needed for the frontpage.
+This fails for some combinations of LaTeX distributions and document classes (for example the `memoir` class).
+If patching fails, one should instead use commands prefixed with `frontpage`, so for example `\frontpageauthor` instead of `\author`.
+A warning message in the compilation log will point out if this is the case.

 ## Fonts